-MySQL provides an authentication plugin that implements SHA-256 hashing for user account passwords.
+MySQL provides two authentication plugins that implement SHA-256 hashing for user account passwords:

 To connect to the server using an account that authenticates

 use either a TLS connection or an unencrypted connection that

 supports password exchange using an RSA key pair, as described

 In the name

 “sha256” refers to the 256-bit digest length the

 refers more generally to the SHA-2 class of encryption